1delta-DAO/docs/api/lending/aave.md

 ## Borrow

 Borrow from the lender.
-The prequisite is that the caller approved the composer contract to borrow on thei behalf via `debtToken.approveDelegation(...)`.
+The prerequisite is that the caller approved the composer contract to borrow on their behalf via `debtToken.approveDelegation(...)`.

 It is important that the `mode` is provided here, most Aave forks only support `mode=2` (variable).
-If the selector withotu `mode` is used, one needs to set `mode=0`.
+If the selector without `mode` is used, one needs to set `mode=0`.

 | Offset | Length (bytes) | Description          |
 | ------ | -------------- | -------------------- |